Today, the National Aeronautics and Space Administration in America launched its SpaceX crew-3 mission to the International Space Station.

 The Crew-3 launch countdown went well after a series of weather-related delays, with the closeout workers completing vital leak and communications checks ahead of time.
 As the minutes passed, the crew appeared comfortable and ready for action.

-“It was another great experience seeing those four take off into space tonight.”However, in the reaction of Chari radioed SpaceX flight controllers just before liftoff, opines:
+“It was another great experience seeing those four take off into space tonight.”However, in reaction of Chari radioed SpaceX flight controllers just before liftoff, opines:

 “We’re honored to fly Endurance on Veterans Day and we’re proud to represent the SpaceX and NASA teams as we live and work on the ISS for the next six months.”